RECREATIONAL THERAPEUTIC SERVICE

 • expressing anger in helpful ways

-To enquire about the possibility of running a TACTICS programme at your school, please email Bert Klemmer at bert.klemmer@chums.uk.com.
+If you are an education professional and would like to enquire about the possibility of running an TACTICS programme at your primary school, please email Faye at faye.tolliday@chums.uk.com

 “I had the chance to speak out and be listened to; it was a really fun time there”